 I needed to find myself.

 The time in between working full time, mum-ing alone in a city hours away from any family help/free babysitters, was limited.
-Any spare time I did find was taken up trying to figure out how to make ends meet and eat for any given week.
-I didn’t couldn’t find the headspace to figure out how to un-jumble my thoughts enough to put them down.
+Any spare time I did manage to find was taken up trying to figure out how to make ends meet and eat for any given week.
+I couldn’t find the headspace to figure out how to un-jumble my thoughts enough to put them down.

 So the site sat there, empty.